andpor/react-native-sqlite-storage/examples/PrepopulatedDatabaseExample/README.md

 react-native link
 ```

-and then run.
+and then run the application.
 In case of success a record with a value called "Test" will be read from the database that
 was created by prepopulation.

+# Good to now

+The origin database file, which should be used for prepopulation, exists twice:

+iOS: ./www/example.db
+Android: ./android/app/src/main/assets/example.db